Computer Vision Platform

 In healthcare, it aids in the interpretation of medical images, assisting clinicians in diagnosing diseases and identifying anomalies with greater precision.
 Read about some of our use cases here.

-Similarly, in retail, image recognition streamlines checkout processes, and, together with visual search, enhances customer experience through personalized recommendations.
+Similarly, in retail, image recognition streamlines checkout processes and, together with visual search, enhances customer experience through personalized recommendations.

 In security, it strengthens surveillance systems by enabling real-time monitoring, threat detection, and facial recognition.